Dev5ter/Archipelago/worlds/ww/docs/en_Wind Waker.md

 The wwrando for can be found [here](https://github.com/Dev5ter/wwrando/releases).

-Their is a guide on how to install it [here](https://github.com/Dev5ter/wwrando).
+There is a guide on how to install it via source code [here](https://github.com/Dev5ter/wwrando).
+Now though, you can run the wwrando via an .exe on the latest release!

 # Running the WWRANDO
-The settings options on this are NOT going to affect what Archipelago Server cares about.
+The settings options on this are NOT going to affect what Archipelago Server cares about MOSTLY.
 The item checks boxes aren't really affecting anything.
 This is where you can pick your sprite.
 A list of downloadable sprites can be found [here](https://github.com/Sage-of-Mirrors/Custom-Wind-Waker-Player-Models).
 I did not make any of these.
 This is a collective of a community effort.

-It is also worth noting that if you move anything to your starting items, you WILL start with that BUT Archipelago will not recognize that.
+IMPORTANT: It is also worth noting that if you move anything to your starting items, you WILL start with that BUT Archipelago will not recognize that.
 Therefore, the items you start with will still techincally be in the game, so just leave them all alone for smooth results.

 # Dolphin